Humidifier next to plant

 2. LEVOIT Classic 200 Humidifier

 A quiet, reliable humidifier that can run for up to 40 hours.
 It’s easy to clean, has adjustable mist levels, and is ideal for medium-sized rooms.
+I use this one next to my plant shelf and it’s made a noticeable difference.

 💧 Keep your air misty!